 Under the Hood

-The Impala's 3.5-liter V-6 produces 211 hp and 214 pounds-feet of torque.
+The Impala's 3.5-liter V-6 produces 211 horsepower and 214 pounds-feet of torque.
 It can now be configured to run on regular gasoline or ethanol-based E85.
 Uplevel Impalas get a 3.9-liter V-6, rated at 233 hp and 240 pounds-feet of torque.
+New for 2008, that engine can also now run on E85.
 That engine receives GM's Active Fuel Management system — formerly called Displacement on Demand — which shuts down half the cylinders under light-load situations, such as highway cruising.
-Chevrolet says that with the V-6, AFM increases gas mileage by as much as 8 percent.
+Chevrolet says that with the V-6, Active Fuel Management increases gas mileage by as much as 8 percent.

 In SS models, a 5.3-liter V-8 generates 303 hp and 323 pounds-feet of torque and includes Active Fuel Management.
 All three engines work with a four-speed automatic transmission.

 Side curtain airbags and seat belt pretensioners for the front seats are standard.
 All-disc antilock brakes are standard on the LT, LTZ and SS.
-Traction control is available, but an electronic stability system is not.
-LATCH child-safety seat attachments go on all second-row seating positions.
+Traction control is available.
+Latch child-safety seat attachments go on all second-row seating positions.
 A tire pressure monitoring system is standard on all models.

 People Who Viewed this Car Also Viewed